thewmh/wizardunicorn.ninja/frontend-masters/webpack-4-fundamentals.md

 {% endnhighlight %}

 Run `npm run prod:analyze` and you will see a page loaded in your web browser showing the result.
 Out of the box, it creates a separate web server which gives you a tree map visualization of what's in your bundle.
-This is a valuable tool to determine why you may have file duplication or why a file may not be separated out.
+This is a valuable tool to determine why you may have file duplication or why a file may not be separated out

 ### Compression Plugin